codeigniter4/docs-update/docs/outgoing/response.md

 !!! note "Note"
     Due to a bug, in v4.3.3 or previous versions, the status code of the actual redirect response might be changed even if a status code was specified.
 See [ChangeLog v4.3.4](#v434-redirect-status-code).

-If you don't know HTTP status code for redirection, it is recommended to read \[Redirections in HTTP](#https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections)\_.
+If you don't know HTTP status code for redirection, it is recommended to read [Redirections in HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections).

 ## Force File Download